Are you looking for cool apps that pay you???

 Bookscouter is a great way to make money on your used textbooks.
 All you have to do is use the app to scan your book's barcode, and Bookscouter will search the ISBN to see what your book could sell for on various websites.
 Once you decide the best site for you, you can list your book and sit back and wait for someone to buy it.

 Declutrr is an app that makes it easy to sell your clutter.
-While most items go for low-prices, the site makes it easy to sell them.
+While most items go for low prices, the site makes it easy to sell them.
 One person's trash is another's treasure, after all.
 One of the best features is that Declutrr provides you with pre-paid shipping labels to make mailing simple.

 Poshmark helps you make extra money by selling off your lightly used clothing, accessories, and home goods online.
 It's convenient if you own a lot of designer brands you just aren't wearing anymore.
-The app does take 20% off the purchase price, but most items sell for decent rates.
+The app does take a 20% commission from the purchase price, but most items sell for decent rates.
 Like Declutrr, Poshmark makes shipping simple by providing you with a pre-paid shipping label to mail your USPS Priority Mail items.

 72. Amazon Seller